apache/cordova-docs/docs/en/edge/guide/cli/index.md

 ## Customize each Platform

-While Cordova allows you to easily build apps for different platforms, sometimes you need to add customizations.
-In that case, you don't want to modify the CSS in various `www` directories within the top-level `platforms` directory, because they're regularly replaced with the top-level `www` directory's cross-platform source.
-Instead, the top-level `merges` directory offers a place to specify assets to be deployed for specific platforms.
-Any file you place in a platform's subdirectory replaces a corresponding file within the top-level `www` source tree.
+While Cordova allows you to easily deploy an app for many different platforms, sometimes you need to add customizations.
+In that case, you don't want to modify the source files in various `www` directories within the top-level `platforms` directory, because they're regularly replaced with the top-level `www` directory's cross-platform source.

+Instead, the top-level `merges` directory offers a place to specify assets to deploy on specific platforms.
+Each platform-specific subdirectory within `merges` mirrors the directory structure of the `www` source tree, allowing you to override or add files as needed.
-Here is how you might uses `merges` to boost the default font size for Android devices:
+For example, here is how you might uses `merges` to boost the default font size for Android devices:

 * Edit the `www/index.html` file, adding a link to an additional CSS file, `overrides.css` in this case:

         <link rel="stylesheet" type="text/css" href="css/overrides.css" />

-* Create an empty `www/css/overrides.css` file.
+* Optionally create an empty `www/css/overrides.css` file, which would apply for all non-Android builds, preventing a missing-file error.

-* Edit a corresponding `merges/android/overrides.css` file, adding a line that overrides the 12-point default font size specified within `www/css/index.css`:
+* Create a `css` subdirectory within `merges/android`, then add a corresponding `overrides.css` file.
+Specify CSS that overrides the 12-point default font size specified within `www/css/index.css`, for
+  example:

         body { font-size:14px; }

 When you rebuild the project, the Android version features the custom font size, while others remain unchanged.

+You can also use `merges` to add files not present in the original `www` directory.
+For example, an app can incorporate a _back button_ graphic into the iOS interface, stored in `merges/ios/img/back_button.png`, while the Android version can instead capture `backbutton` events from the corresponding hardware button.

 ## Update the App